 Frequently Asked Questions About Aquilian Health Benefits Plans

-1. How far back can I go when I establish the start date for eligible expenses in my Aquilian Benefits PHSP for my employees?
+1. How far back can I go when I establish the start date for eligible expenses in my Aquilian Benefits Plan for my employees?

 2. On the enrolment application form do you want the postal address of the business, or our personal postal address?

 The enrolment application should show the business mailing address of the planholder.
 This is where Aquilian Benefits will send all planholder correspondence.
 We do not send business information to the employees; it is always sent to the business address.
-On Appendix A you would put the mailing address for each employee.
-This is the address where the reimbursement cheques will be mailed for that employee.
-[Important note: We offer n0-cost direct deposit reimbursement to all employees; just scan/fax us a void personal cheque.]
+On Appendix A you would put the mailing address for each employee for Canada Revenue Agency purposes.

-3. I am a Sole Proprietor and plan to open an Aquilian Benefits PHSP.
+3. I am a Sole Proprietor and plan to open an Aquilian Benefits Plan.
 I have an expense coming up that will exceed my yearly limit.
 Can I carry forward that deduction?

 Yes, you can submit an eligible expense over multiple years until it is fully reimbursed.

 4. Our company has some employees and some shareholders and some who are both.
-How do we ensure our Aquilian Benefits PHSP is set up according to the rules?
+How do we ensure our Aquilian Benefits Plan is set up according to the rules?

-An Aquilian Benefits PHSP is designed as an “employee” benefit and not a “shareholder” benefit.
-All members of the PHSP must be employees, so workers who are “shareholders-only” should establish themselves as employees as well.
+An Aquilian Benefits Plan is designed as an “employee” benefit and not a “shareholder” benefit.
+All members of the plan must be employees, so workers who are “shareholders-only” should establish themselves as employees as well.
 For planholders who are one-person companies and use dividends for the bulk of their compensation, they should pay themselves at least some salary to meet this definition.
-Lump-sum employment bonuses paid at year-end will avoid excessive payroll administration.
+Lump-sum employment bonuses paid at year-end will avoid excessive payroll administration, while still keeping you eligible for our plans.
 Consult your accountant or tax advisor for advice on this matter.

-5. Do we need to list myself, my spouse and each of our family members on Appendix A when enrolling for our Aquilian Benefits PHSP?
+5. Do we need to list myself, my spouse and each of our family members on Appendix A when enrolling for our Aquilian Benefits Plan?

 No!
 Only “Covered Employees” need to appear on the Appendix A form, although both spouses can be listed if they are both employees.
 Any expenses for you, your spouse, your children, and any other dependents can all be claimed under you as the Covered Employee.
 It covers any member of your household related by blood, marriage or adoption.

-6. How do we control the costs of health benefits using an Aquilian Benefits PHSP?
+6. How do we control the costs of health benefits using an Aquilian Benefits Plan?

-While no full-time permanent employee can be excluded from participating in your Aqulian Benefits PHSP, unless they voluntarily opt out, the planholder is able to contain the costs of operating a benefit plan.
-This is accomplished by assigning employees into different classes of coverage.
+While no full-time permanent employee can be excluded from participating in your Aquilian Benefits Plan, unless they voluntarily opt out, the planholder is able to contain the costs of operating a benefit plan by assigning employees to different classes of coverage.
 Employees who have a key role in the company, such as the owner or principal, can have a higher limit; middle management or supervisory level employees can be grouped with slightly less coverage.
 Clerical or labourers can have a class with lower coverage.
 Temporary, seasonal or part-time employees can be excluded, or their cost can be managed with probation periods, minimum hour limits and lower coverage.

 7. How much should I set as my class limits?